 Bob is a Delaware native who is a partner in several prominent family-owned businesses.
-He has over 35 years of experience in the construction industry as a partner in the family-owned construction firm of Robert C. Peoples Inc., which has built several thousand homes in local communities.
+He has more than 35 years of experience in the construction industry as a partner in the family-owned construction firm of Robert C. Peoples Inc., which has built several thousand homes in local communities.
 He has many years of experience as an educational leader as an owner and board member of Caravel Academy.
 Other ventures include commercial real estate, most notably Peoples Plaza.
-Bob has a Bachelor of Science in agriculture from the University of Delaware, and while there, he traveled the east coast installing large sculptures, including a 20-foot high Delaware Blue Hen (which he created) at the University of Delaware.
+Bob has a Bachelor of Science in agriculture from the University of Delaware, and while there, he traveled the east coast installing large sculptures, including a 20-foot-tall Delaware Blue Hen (which he created) at the University of Delaware.
 Bob's interests include scuba diving, travel, and any activity that is mechanically oriented.
-He is a life-long member of the Historical Construction Equipment Association and is an active member of the North American Railcar Operators Association.
+He is a lifelong member of the Historical Construction Equipment Association and is an active member of the North American Railcar Operators Association.

 THOMAS C. MARSHALL JR.